Teaching and Advising Recognition

-Courses in 2018/2019 at Department of Sociology, Faculty of Arts and Sciences, Harvard University
+Teaching at Faculty of Arts and Sciences, Harvard University in 2022-2023

-This Undergraduate Engaged Scholarship Course specifically targets students in different service and leadership roles at Harvard (e.g. students serving on University committees or as interns in University offices or programs, student leaders, PAFs, HOCOs, FYE, UC, Crimson, etc.).
-To these students it offers an opportunity to engage with scholarship from sociology of higher education to better understand and explore student agency in university contexts.
+This Undergraduate Engaged Scholarship Course specifically targets students in service and leadership roles at Harvard (e.g. student leaders in student organizations, students serving on University committees or as interns in University offices or programs, PAFs, HOCOs, UC members, Crimson, etc.).
+To these students it offers an opportunity to engage with scholarship from sociology of higher education to better understand and explore student agency in college contexts.
+Through hands-on student leadership development workshops built into the course, students will also develop skills that will help them in their roles.
 Students' grasp of concepts, such as university citizenship, mattering, belonging, community-building, and self-formation, is reinforced through their experiential learning in existing service and leadership roles on campus.
-Students work on participatory action research and develop blueprints to influence policy relevant to their service and leadership.
-Invited guest speakers bring insights of the backstage of higher education governance at Harvard and beyond.
-Meetings with student communities outside Harvard helps students understand student agency in different university contexts, share experiences and explore collaboration.
+Based on their campus role, students work on participatory action research and develop blueprint to change practice or policy.
 This course challenges the traditional line of inquiry in sociology of higher education which focuses primarily on the effects of college on students.
-Instead, student projects developed in this course showcase student agency and the impact students have on their universities through policy and service. [awarded a Mindich Program for Engaged Scholarship faculty course development grant; Qs in 2018: 4.9]
+Instead, student action research projects demonstrate student agency and the impact students have on higher education communities at Harvard.

 Mindich Program for Engaged Scholarship at Harvard College